dshills/goauto/README.md

 #### Task Generators
 The built in tasks are a great way to get started with GoAuto.
 They do many useful things and serve as guides for building your own tasks.
 GoAuto also includes generator functions that will help you build your own simple tasks.
 NewTask, NewShellTask and NewGoPrjTask are examples of generic task generators.

 NewTask is the most generic of the generators and can be used for building your own task.
-NewTask useage will be covered in Task Building
+NewTask usage will be covered in Task Building

 NewShellTask will return a new Tasker that will call a shell function with arguments on the target file.